-The BLS predicts that employment for real estate sales agents will rise by only 3% between 2014 and 2024 (www.bls.gov).
-According to the BLS, the mean annual income for real estate agents was $58,410 in 2015.
+The BLS predicts that employment for real estate sales agents will rise by only 7% between 2018 and 2028 (www.bls.gov).
+According to the BLS, the median annual income for real estate agents was $50,300 in 2018.

 Loan officers assist consumers by originating and processing loans through financial institutions such as banks and savings and loans corporations.
 They determine which loans best suit an applicant's needs, processing the applications and determining whether potential borrowers will be able to repay a loan.
 Loan officers with degrees or training in the real estate field generally specialize in mortgage loans.

 According to the BLS, mortgage loan officers must complete at least 20 hours of designated coursework and pass a licensing exam to begin work.
 For experienced mortgage loan officers interested in professional certification, the Mortgage Bankers Association (MBA) offers the Certified Mortgage Banker (CBA) educational course and exam.